dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/multiple_outputs.rst

-Just as this tutorial gives us the first example of a named :py:class:`OutputDefinition <dagster.OutputDefinition>`, this is also the first time that we've seen a named :py:class:`DependencyDefinition <dagster.OutputDefinition>`, because dependencies point to a particular **output** of a solid, rather than to the solid itself.
-In previous examples the name of output has defaulted to ``'result'``.
+Just as this tutorial gives us the first example of a named :py:class:`OutputDefinition <dagster.OutputDefinition>`, this is also the first time that we've seen a named :py:class:`DependencyDefinition <dagster.OutputDefinition>`.
+Recall that dependencies point to a particular **output** of a solid, rather than to the solid itself.
+In previous examples the name of solids' single output has defaulted to ``'result'``.

 With this we can run the pipeline: